Buy the Best Home Fitness Equipment

-Treadmills: Fads come and go – though the humble treadmill stays popular year after year.
+Fads come and go – though the humble treadmill stays popular year after year.
 You’ll be amazed at the technology they can include these days, with automatic incline (check the latest 40% models in my Nordic Track Treadmills guide), sensors, app and music player compatibility and cushioned surfaces.
 You can get a basic treadmill for around £100, and a very good one for >£200 – if you want the proper gym-spec machines, you’ll have to dig a little deeper.
 For more information on the different options, see my detailed starting page for Best Home Treadmill Reviews.
 Things to look for include incline, padded running surfaces and the ability to fold your treadmill between runs.

-Rowing Machines: You can combine cardio with a whole body workout with a rowing machine.
+You can combine cardio with a whole body workout with a rowing machine.
 The sitting position might look relaxed compared to other equipment – though I can assure you that these can give an intensive workout.
 Folding models are popular, as rowers can take a lot of floor space otherwise.
 The top end rowing machines use ‘authentic’ water-resistance, whether this is a gimmick or really adds to your experience I will leave you to decide.
-You can find links to a lot of reviews and comparisons of the main features in my Rowing Machine Reviews page.
+You can find links to a lot of reviews and comparisons of the main features in my Best Rowing Machines page.

 More Home Fitness Equipment Types: The categories above cover the most popular types of home fitness equipment, though there are plenty of niche products.
 One that is growing in popularity recently are vibration plate exercisers.
 These give you a very intensive workout by forcing you to brace against different shaking movements.
 Separately, abs belts use electrical stimulation to tone up those stomach muscles.

 Categories of Home Gym / Strength Training Equipment